 Ally is in her 2nd year at the club and has been elevated to Head Trainer in Season 2013.
 As Head Trainer of the club Ally orders all consumables, creates the trainers roster for the season, liaises with the coaching staff on injuries and injury prevention as well as carrying out her week to week duties as a trainer.
 Ally comes to the club from Vancouver, British Columbia, Canada and has been living in Melbourne for nearly 3 years.
 She has a Bachelors Degree from the University of British Columbia with a major in Psychology and minor in Biology and is currently studying her 2nd year in Physiotherapy.
 Ally grew up playing softball and snowboarding.

 Round 4 - Tim More - Albert Park

-Albert Park Football Club are delighted to nominate Tim More as this weekís trainer of the week.
+Albert Park Football Club are delighted to nominate Tim More as this week’s trainer of the week.
 At the weekend, a player from South Mornington broke his leg during the game, and an ambulance was required.
 Tim came to the aid of this player, and supported the player with his complete attention for at least 40 minutes, while waiting for this ambulance to arrive.
-Tim is a personal trainer, and sports professional in his day job, and so his expertise is much valued by all at Albert Park for this incident to help another club as well as his care and attention to detail on all player injuries at our club.
+Tim is a personal trainer, and sports professional in his day job, and so his expertise is much valued by all at Albert Park and those at South Mornington would also like to commend Tim for the above incident.
+Tim's effort to help another club as well as his care and attention to detail on all player injuries at Albert Park is to be admired.